-Clustered (month) standard-errors in parentheses.
+Heteroskedasticity-consistent 'White' standard-errors.
 Codes: : 0.01, : 0.05, : 0.1.
 US empty container flows are regressed on US containerized trade flows, expressed in terms of deflated USD.
 For example, a one percent increase in 'Inbound Trade' is associated with a 1.45% rise in outbound empty container flows.
 I use month and year fixed effects to control for influences of the US business cycle and seasonality.

-5.2.
-Balanced Container Flows
+5.2 Balanced Container Flows